raeldc/joomla-dom-xray/README.md

 * Enable the Plugin
 * Import /plugins/system/xray/data.sql to your Joomla Database.
 (Make sure you change the prefix);
 * Visit the frontend of your Joomla site.
-* If you want to scan the DOM, switch X-Ray on using the button on the Top Left corner.
+* The X-Ray is turned on by default.
+Click anywhere on the page to scan.
+Right click to check if it has Joomla Identifiers.

 Known Issues
 ------------